javadbat/jb-password-input-react/README.md

 # jb-password-input-react

+> [!WARNING]
+> this package is deprecated and moved to [jb-password-input/react](https://github.com/javadbat/jb-password-input/tree/main/react)

 password input react component this component props and functionality are all come from [jb-input-react](https://github.com/javadbat/jb-input-react) just for password input so for doc just read jb-input-react document in jb-time-input you can create a input special for time the advantage is: